History of Bahir Dar: 1920–1941

 The most authentic information was observed by the expedition in Lake Tana of the Grabham and Black mission (1920–21) from Britain.
 They saw local people grow maize, while wheat and barley were brought to the Bahir Dar market from the surrounding highland plateau.

 The Grabham and Black mission also observed a large degree of trade activity at Bahir Dar, with people from large distances migrating to its markets.
-In 1924, the Ethiopian government ordered the construction of a dam by the British across the outlet of Lake Tana.
-This was the time of modernization in Ethiopia; the dam was expected to become an important means of generating revenue.
+In 1924, the Ethiopian government ordered the construction of a dam by the British across the outlet of Lake Tana in an effort to support further economic growth.

-Road construction was controversial; while the Ethiopian government idealized road construction between Bahir Dar with Addis Ababa via Debre Markos, the British wanted to link Bahir Dar with Sudan.
-The Ethiopian government did not agree because it was not supportive to centralize with Addis Ababa.
-The Ethiopian government also acknowledged the importance of road construction between Addis Ababa and Bahir Dar to enable dam building without external support.
+While the Ethiopian government idealized road construction between Bahir Dar and Addis Ababa via Debre Markos, the British desired to connect Bahir Dar with Sudan.
+The Ethiopian government refused to comply because it opposed centralization with Addis Ababa.
+The Ethiopian government also recognized the significance of road construction between Addis Ababa and Bahir Dar in enabling dam construction without assistance from foreign governments.

-In 1935, road construction was halted due to the Italian occupation.
+In 1935, road construction was halted due to the Italian occupation of Ethiopia.
 In May 1936, the Italian troops captured Bahir Dar.
-They found that Bahir Dar was under monastic influence and decided to develop Bahir Dar with urban measures concurrent to Gondar, Dessie, Adwa, and similar cities.
-They decided to make it a military base and later the civil administrative center of the whole southern region of Lake Tana, including the former autonomous Gojjam territories of Mecha, Yilmana Densa and Achefer.
+They found that Bahir Dar was under months stic influence and decided to develop Bahir Dar with urban measures concurrent to Gondar, Dessie, Adwa, and similar cities.
+They decided to make it a military base and later the civil administrative centre of the whole southern region of Lake Tana, including the former autonomous Gojjam territories of Mecha, Yilmana Densa and Achefer.

 In order to obtain full control, the Italians established a new town administration called the Residenza.
 This urban administration was granted full legal rights to raise revenues by taxing the locality of Bahir Dar and its market.
 The measure created drastic changes in the relationship between the landlords (balabbats) and tenants and the monastery administration.
-The policy was a reversal of the previous government and the Italian granted civil administration to the town and they could not pay tax or take advantage of the monastery administration.
+The policy was a reversal of the previous government and the Italians granted civil administration to the town and they could not pay tax or take advantage of the monastery administration.
 Conversely, the landlords and their tenants were forced to pay tax for residences.

 The Italians developed Bahir Dar with modernized urban planning that superimposed the older structures and buildings.
 The land was allocated for different purposes such as administrative offices, army barracks, an airstrip, and port facilities on the lake shore new residential and commercial zones became emerging.
 Furthermore, they also developed a sewage system and transportation primarily linking Lake Tana area, Zege, Qorat'a, Dagi, and Gorgora.
 The Gorgora-Bahir Dar line was the principal trade supply between Gondar and Bahir Dar.